open-ephys/onix-docs/source/Software Guide/index.rst

     for real-time experiments.
 Bonsai is very good at processing the heterogeneous data streams produced by ONIX hardware.

-:ref:`Open Ephys GUI ONIX Plugin<open_ephys_gui>`
+:ref:`Open Ephys GUI ONIX Plugin <open_ephys_gui>`
-    The `Open Ephys GUI <https://open-ephys.github.io/gui-docs/> excels at electrophysiology data visualization and recording.
+    The `Open Ephys GUI <https://open-ephys.github.io/gui-docs/>` excels at electrophysiology data visualization and recording.

-:ref:`oni-repl <oni_repl>`
+:ref:`Command line application <oni_repl>`
-    A simple command-line application that can be used for debugging and basic streaming IO with ONIX hardware.
+    `oni-repl` is a simple command-line application that can be used for debugging and basic streaming IO with ONIX hardware.

 .. tip:: ONIX uses an `ONI-compliant API
    <https://open-ephys.github.io/ONI/api/index.html>`__ that is software